vikram-r/subreddit-suggester/README.md

 ### Using a User's Subscribed Subreddits

-Alternatively, you can login to a user, and use that users subscribed subreddits as input.
-In order to login to a user, you need to create a [valid reddit app](https://ssl.reddit.com/prefs/apps/).
+Alternatively, you can login to a Reddit account, and use that user's subscribed subreddits as input.
+To do this, you need to create a [valid reddit app](https://ssl.reddit.com/prefs/apps/).
 Make sure to create it as a "Web App".
 Once that's done, the `client id` and `client secret` need to be added to the `gradle.properties` file.

 The project first needs to authenticate a user with OAuth2 to gain permission to access the subscribed subreddits for